RealFevr releases exclusive NFTs featuring goals from some of the world's top football players and announces Bruno Fernandes as launch ambassador

 Bruno Fernandes, the ambassador for RealFevr's NFT launch said, "Engagement with fans is really important for me and that is why I am supporting this RealFevr NFT launch.
 Some of my best goals scored for Sporting are part of the marketplace and I hope my fans around the world will be excited by the prospect of owning them."

-There many memorable moments that will feature in this series of drops from players like Iker Casillas, Rúben Dias, Raul Jimenez, Diogo Jota, Di María, among others.
+There many memorable moments that will feature in this series of drops from players like Iker Casillas, Radamel Falcao, James Rodríguez, Casemiro, Ángel Di María, among others.

 "From the beginning, our approach was to seek to deliver an immersive experience for fans," said Fred Antunes, CEO of RealFevr, highlights.
 "If we look at the data from cryptoslam.io, the sports NFTs market represented in the last months a turnover in the order of 700 million dollars.
 Our strategy is not only to capture a part of this market, but to ensure that more people discover it".